The First Few Weeks After Surgery:

 - It is not unusual to experience glare and halos around lights during the first few weeks after surgery.

-- Continue to use your eye drop medications according to the schedule Dr. Rosenbaum gave you.
+- Continue to use your eye drop medications according to the schedule Our Doctors gave you.
 He may recommend frequent use of artificial tears if your eyes are dry.
 Keeping your eye moist will help it heal faster.

 - You should be able to drive, return to work and resume your normal activities within a week.